Aligarh Junction railway station: Electrification

-The Tundla–Aligarh–Ghaziabad and Aligarh–Harduaganj sectors were electrified in 1975–76.
+The Tundla–Hathras—Aligarh–Ghaziabad and Aligarh–Harduaganj sectors were electrified in 1975–76.

 Infrastructure

-There are Seven platforms with two foot bridges.
-Lift facility is available at platform numbers 2,3&4.
-A new terminal at city side is under construction.
+There are Seven platforms with three foot bridges.
+Lift facility is available at platform numbers 1&2,3&4,5&6.
+Escalators also available at platform 2 and 7.
+A new terminal at city side is now also in working.

 It also has two double-bedded non-AC retiring rooms.

 Accident

-Five people were killed and many others injured in an accident at Aligarh railway station on Sunday evening (19 June 2011).
+Five people were killed and many others injured in an accident at Aligarh railway station on the evening of Sunday 19 June 2011.
 The accident took place when a goods train was passing a crowded platform.
-According to officials, a brake lever snapped from the train and the wheel ploughed into passengers waiting at the platform.
+According to officials, a brake lever snapped from the train, and the projecting wheel ploughed into passengers waiting at the platform.
 There were many people waiting for the Delhi–Tundla passenger train on the platform.
 The hand brake and the connecting rod had come loose and the protruding object turned deadly for the victims.
 While two people died on the spot, three others succumbed to their injuries in hospital.
-At least six other injured people were admitted to Jawahar Lal Nehru Medical College Hospital Aligarh Muslim University.
+At least six other injured people were admitted to Jawahar Lal Nehru Medical College Hospital at Aligarh Muslim University.